second-state/WasmEdge-go-examples/go_Mobilenet/README.md

 ## (Optional) Build the example WASM from rust

 The pre-built WASM from rust is provided as "rust_mobilenet_lib_bg.wasm".
-The pre-built compiled-WASM from rust is provided as "rust_mobilenet_lib_bg.so".
+The pre-built compiled-WASM from rust is provided as "rust_mobilenet_lib_bg.wasm.so".

 For building the WASM from the rust source, the following steps are required: